4rjunc/solana-programs-list/native-account-data/README.md

 ## Understanding CPI (Cross-Program Invocation)

-The most critical part of this program is the CPI call to Solana's System Program:
+The part of this program where CPI call to Solana's System Program:

 ```rust
 invoke(